arlirad/netpctest/Zadanie 1 - Specyfikacja.md

 # netpctest

 This app is split across two solutions, one for the backend and one for the frontend.
-The code is commented with `/// <summary>` pretty much everywhere, so this specification will only go the most important classes and methods.
+The code is commented with `/// <summary>` pretty much everywhere, so this specification will only go the most important classes and methods in order to keep this short.

 The app was developed with:
  - Arch Linux